Wanting a tasty treat every now and then is pretty common, but we all aim for a choice that not only tastes good but makes us feel good, too.

 I often speak about the anti-inflammatory benefits of cacao, which come from the flavonoids in raw cacao.
-Not only does it taste delicious, but it can also provide photoprotection, which can benefit our skin as we are exposed to more sun in the warmer months.
+Not only does it taste delicious, but it can also provide photoprotection, meaning our skin does not get as damaged from UV rays.

 Pomegranates are loaded with important nutrients and a little goes a long way!
 Pomegranate juice is said to have three times the antioxidant activity of green tea.
 Other benefits include those for the heart, joints, brain and athletic performance.